Managing money in the Philippines while traveling is simple enough, however, there are a few caveats of which you should

 The Philippine Peso

 The Philippine peso (currency code: PHP) is the official currency of the Philippines.
-The colorful notes come in denominations of 10 (not common), 20, 50, 100, 200 (not common), 500, and 1,000.
+The colorful notes come in denominations of 20, 50, 100, 200 (not common), 500, and 1,000.
 The peso is further divided into 100 centavos, however, you'll rarely deal with or encounter these fractional amounts.

 Prices in Philippine pesos are denoted by the following symbols:

 - "₱" (official)

 Currency printed before 1967 has the English word "peso" on it.
 After 1967, the Filipino word "piso" (no, it isn't referring to the Spanish word for "floor") is used instead.

 U.S. dollars are sometimes accepted as an alternative form of payment and work well as emergency cash.
 Carrying U.S. dollars while traveling in Asia is a good idea for emergencies.
 If paying a price quoted in dollars rather than pesos, know the current exchange rate.

 Tip: While traveling in the Philippines, you'll end up with a pocketful of heavy coins, usually 1-peso, 5-peso, and 10-peso coins — keep them!
-Coins come in very handy for small tips or paying jeepney drivers.
+Coins come in handy for small tips or paying jeepney drivers.

 Banks and ATMs in the Philippines